-Join Todd Perkins for an in-depth discussion in this video Use a JAR file in another project, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Use a JAR file in another project, part of Learning Java Applications.

 - [Voiceover] Not only can you export a runnable JAR file,…but you an also export a JAR file…that just contains your classes.…So for example, if you build a whole library…of classes and you want to share those classes…with another developer, it's easy to do.…Let's look at how that works.…In my workspace I have two projects,…Project1 and Project2.…Project1 has two class files.…One is PersonManager, that has nothing in it…except for the main function, and the other one…is Person.Java, my class file.…

 It has a Person class with a first name and last name…and it has a method to print them out.…Project2, inside the default package,…has Project2Main that just has a main function, that's it.…So let's say we want to use or reference the Person…from inside of Project2Main.…So if I type Person right now and I try…to create a Person, I'm going to get an error.…So even though I'm in the same workspace,…I can't reference a Person.…So let's delete that line of code…and then export our Person class as a JAR file…that we can import into other projects.…

 - Understanding basic Java syntax